kleinercubs/ImgFact/README.md

 # ImgFact

-This is the official github repository for the paper "ImgFact: Triplet Fact Grounding on Images"
+This is the official github repository for the paper "ImgFact: Triplet Fact Grounding on Images".

 We presented our implementation of ImgFact's construction pipeline and the experiments, and released the ImgFact dataset.